Interested in selling to schools but no experience?

 There are many reasons company owners and senior management put off selling to schools.

 - whether they have to join a suppliers’ list (they don’t),

-- if they have to drop their prices to compete (they don’t – value is more important than price to this market), and
+- they have to drop their prices to compete (value is more important than price to this market), and

-- if they have to wait a long time to be paid (they don’t – schools are legally obliged to pay suppliers within 30 days).
+- they have to wait a long time to be paid (schools are legally obliged to pay suppliers within 30 days).

-If you’re actively considering promoting your products and services to schools, we’ve put together this article which tells you everything you need to know about this exciting, vibrant marketplace.
+If you’re actively considering promoting products and services to schools, this article tells you everything you need about this exciting, vibrant marketplace.

 Selling to schools – what do schools buy?